blake-a-miller/README/README.md

 The easiest way to explain the physical layer is through familiraztion with the components that it includes.
 Several networking components like ethernet cables, network interface cards (NICs), and hubs.

+When the physical layer is on the receiving end of a data package, it does all of this in reverse, it recieves the package and then puts it into a format that is compatible with viewing on the user's display.

 ### **The Data Link Layer**

+The Data Link Layer can be thought of as the big brother of the physical layer.
+First, this layer manages physical addressing schemes to include MAC addresses.
+Access controller is a helpful way of conceptualizing this layer.
+While it serves its own purpose, the data link layer also filters and checks the data packages prepared by the physical layer (little brother).
+In the event of an error in the data package, the data link layer will correct or reroute the package.

 ### **The Network Layer**

+The third layer of the OSI Model, the network layer,
 ### **The Transport Layer**

 ### **The Session Layer**